bpurinton/PebbleCounts/README.md

 ```
 And I could then pass this resolution (`0.1732`) to the `PebbleCounts.py` script.

 **Note on Shot Height:** If you aren't sure exactly what height the image was shot from, use an approximate value.
-Even for differences of up to 1 m in shot height the ground resolution for most cameras will change by less than 0.2 mm, and thus have a neglible effect on the resulting grain-sizes measured.
+Even for differences of up to 1 m in shot height the ground resolution for most cameras will change by less than 0.2 mm, and thus have a negligible effect on the resulting grain-sizes measured.

 ## PebbleCounts
 The code can be run from the command line with